 2. Asian Food

 It’s technically cheating to lump Chinese, Japanese, Vietnamese and Thai food into one category, but they all have health benefits.
 Chinese food uses spices like ginseng, which may lower your risk of some cancers, and ginger, which has anti-inflammatory properties.
 Japanese food is rich in omega oils (fish), calcium (bok choy) and iodine (seaweed).
-It’s even prepared in a healthful way, by steaming or stir-frying.

 Like Chinese food, Vietnamese spices have a basis in medicine.
 For example, cilantro, mint and anise aid digestion and have anti-inflammatory properties.
 Pho is a popular noodle soup full of antioxidant ingredients.
 Thai food uses ginger and turmeric (see above), and a spicy soup called Tom Yum Goong has been shown to fight cancer.